FreakC-Foundation/FreakC/TUTORIAL.md

 `!NL!` is a built-in macro.

-Note that indentation will break the codes 😢:
+If you're using tabs as indentation, note that indentation will break the codes 😢:

 	function[] something
 		local[] enabledelayedexpansion